 Festival security is one of the key security services we provide at Stage Event Security.
 It is one of our most challenging tasks, but we are always dedicated to making sure all attendees, performers and staff have a fun and safe day all around.
 Several obstacles can cause danger at a festival, from public disorders to drug abuse, which is why we must be prepared.
 The steps we take to execute a successful festival and the level of risks involved depend on the event’s nature and how large it is.

 In this article, we will talk you through some of the key steps in planning for festival security and several high risks that our experienced team are trained to look out for.

-As a professional security firm, it’s our priority at all times to maintain the welfare of all those involved in the successful operation of the festival.
-It goes without saying that we aim to keep all attendees safe so that they can have a fun and entertaining time at the festival.
+As a professional security firm, it’s our priority to maintain the welfare of all those involved in the successful operation of the festival.
+It goes without saying that we aim to keep all attendees safe, so they have a fun and entertaining time at the festival.
 However, there are three particular areas of welfare that we pay special attention to.
 One of these areas is staff welfare.
 Festival staff should be able to carry out their tasks without coming into contact with risks.
 Securing restricted areas, providing efficient crowd management and preventing health & safety hazards helps us to keep staff safe.
 We know that some festival-goers can become loud and aggressive after becoming intoxicated, which is why our security guards always maintain a high visible presence.

 Then there is the welfare of children at family-friendly festivals.
 There is a risk of children running around where they shouldn’t, getting seriously injured, or losing their parents or guardians at large scale events.
 Our personnel hold the necessary qualifications and skills to safeguard the welfare of children and will be fully aware of the procedures to reconnect lost children with their parents/guardians.